siddhartha-gadgil/DeptWeb/pros-fac.md

 2016, World Bank).

-**Central government pay-scales and salaries are currently in a process of revision,** owing to which the salaries for the pay grades are expected to rise very soon.
+**Central government pay-scales and salaries are currently in the process of revision,** owing to which the salaries for the pay grades are expected to rise very soon.